oliviacasey/oliviacasey/README.md

 - 👋 Hi, I’m @oliviacasey
-- 👀 I’m interested in ... security and financial loan and learning tasks, happy healthy comfortable life for me and my son
+- 👀 I’m interested in ...a means of living everyday with a peace of mind, comfort and serenity
-- 🌱 I’m currently learning ...
-GitHub
+- 🌱 I’m currently learning ...logistics
-- 💞️ I’m looking to collaborate on ... leaving me alone, they accidentally blended my info with my twin and someone else
+- 💞️ I’m looking to collaborate on ... simple financial comfortability
-- 📫 How to reach me ... oliviabunny@gmail.com or olivia.casey@hsv-k12.org
+- 📫 How to reach me ... oliviadcasey@gmail.com

 <!---
 oliviacasey/oliviacasey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.